-The importance of Wordpress Updates
+The importance of WordPress Updates

 I can not stress enough how important it is to keep your website updated.
-That means updating Wordpress, plugins that you use and any themes installed, active and inactive, on your website on a consistent basis.
+That means updating WordPress, plugins that you use and any themes installed, active and inactive, on your website on a consistent basis.
 I know wordpress updates can be annoying and they seem never-ending, but they fix bugs, improve performance, and add and enhance features according to industry standards.
 It’s crucial to keeping your website online and secure.

-The #1 reason for Wordpress Updates is Security
+The #1 reason for WordPress Updates is Security

-According to W3Techs, about 40% of the internet is powered by Wordpress.
+According to W3Techs, about 40% of the internet is powered by WordPress.
 That popularity makes it a huge target for hackers and data thieves.
-Wordpress is open source, that means anyone can study and use the source code.
+WordPress is open source, that means anyone can study and use the source code.
 This means vulnerabilities are found both to be repaired and exploited.
 You want to be on the right side and have those vulnerabilities patched to keep your data safe.

 Next up, Bug Fixes

 While each release is heavily tested, there are bugs that slip through the cracks.
-This applies to both Wordpress code and the plugins that help fun the various features of your website.
+This applies to both WordPress code and the plugins that help fun the various features of your website.
 If you reach out to me regarding some part of your site not working, the first thing I’m going to do is update everything.
 Staying up to date helps keep the gremlins away.
 Many times a wordpress update is the only fix needed.

 Speed and other Features

-Wordpress developers are constantly trying to make things better, including site speed.
+WordPress developers are constantly trying to make things better, including site speed.
 Small improvements in the code can make a huge impact on the performance of your website.
-Performance isn’t the only thing, the way you use Wordpress has changed and improved over the years.
-Did you know Wordpress started out as just a blog?
+Performance isn’t the only thing, the way you use WordPress has changed and improved over the years.
+Did you know WordPress started out as just a blog?
 It’s been transformed into something that can run just about any site imaginable thanks to improved features.

 Is it easy to update?